Traumatic Brain Injury (TBI Injury): Overview

 What are the common causes of Traumatic Brain Injury?

-The common causes that result in TBI injury are the following:
+Common accidents or workplace injuries that result in TBI injury are the following:

 - Vehicular Accidents.
 Vehicular accidents include any collisions that involve cars, motorcycles, bicycles.
 Any accidents involving the pedestrian is also a part of this category.